You’ll receive your leased vehicle in top condition. Below is normal wear for which you won’t be charged:

-If your mileage is greater than what is in your contract, the number of extra miles will be determined by subtracting the total allowed mileage from the actual mileage – as reflected on the vehicle odometer – when the vehicle is returned.
+If your mileage is greater than what is allowed in your lease agreement, the number of extra miles will be determined by subtracting the total allowed mileage from the actual mileage on the vehicle odometer when the vehicle is returned.

 You can pay the total extra mileage fee at the end of your lease term.

-Or you can place some beforehand – a little at a time – into your security deposit.
-That way, you won’t have such a large extra mileage fee payment at the end of your lease.
+Or you can voluntarily pay some beforehand – a little at a time – into your security deposit.
+That way you’ll reduce your mileage fee payment at the end of your lease.

 Unfortunately, you may not purchase extra miles before the end of your lease term.